CORONAVIRUS: Latest updates here.

 I want email news and updates for events in my area!
 Read how we protect your data.

-Please note: The term Harry and Jeanette Weinberg Theatre and/or The Play That Goes Wrong as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Harry and Jeanette Weinberg Theatre and/or The Play That Goes Wrong and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Harry and Jeanette Weinberg Theatre and/or The Play That Goes Wrong and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Harry and Jeanette Weinberg Theatre as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Harry and Jeanette Weinberg Theatre and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Harry and Jeanette Weinberg Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.